openaustralia/australian_local_councillors_popolo/README.md

 1. There is a `local_councillors.csv` for each Australian state in the `data` directory.
 Make your updates to the relevant file.
 Add rows for new councillors or edit the row with the existing councillors you need to edit.
 2. If you don’t feel comfortable with the following steps, simply [open a new issue](https://github.com/openaustralia/australian_local_councillors_popolo/issues/new) or email contact@planningalerts.org.au to let us know you’ve made changes to the spreadsheet, e.g. “Snowy River Councillors waiting in the spreadsheet”.
 3. Run `bundle` to install the Gem dependencies.
-4. Run `bundle exec rake` to pull data from the Spreadsheet into JSON files in this repository.
+4. Run `bundle exec rake update_all` to pull data from the Spreadsheet into JSON files in this repository.
 Hint: run `bundle exec rake -T` to see the state specific tasks.
 5. Inspect the diff to verify the changes to the JSON files and check for errors before committing them.
 Are all the councillors you expect to see there?
 6. Submit a pull request with your changes with an [explanation](https://github.com/blog/1943-how-to-write-the-perfect-pull-request) of what they are and why you have made them.